 - Ability to adapt network profile based on attacks.

 - Learning from other industries that have sustained DDoS attacks (e.g., financial services).

+Based on open source intelligence we can hypothesize that non-state hacker groups were behind these attacks, and not Russia as other sources have suggested.
 With access to information about what IP addresses have been active in the attacks, we could use other open sources to tie these addresses to malicious infrastructures and actors known to use these resources.